 At that age, Vered was racked with worry about whether she would ever be able to conceive children.
-Worried about how the chemotherapy would impact her ability to conceive children, Vered did IVF before undergoing chemo.
-She is now mother to two beautiful children.
 Through her role as an NBCF community ambassador, Vered wants to support young women with breast cancer.
-Read her letter to her daughter below.
+Read her letter to her daughter below

 My beautiful gorgeous daughter,